rtCamp/Frappe-Manager/docs/reference/index.md

 # Reference

-Technical reference documentation for Frappe Manager internals.
-These pages serve lookup, not learning.
+Lookup, not learning.
+Every page here is meant to be searched and deep-linked rather than read front to back.
 For the mental model start at [Concepts](../concepts/index.md); for workflows see the [Guides](../guides/index.md) and [Deployment](../deploy/index.md).

----

-## Core Reference

 <div class="grid cards" markdown>